panosoft/elm-grove/readme.md

 # WARNING: This is NOT the official [Elm Package Manager](https://guide.elm-lang.org/install.html#elm-package).
 Grove can install official and non-official packages.
 If you use Grove to install non-official packages, realize that those packages offer NO GUARANTEES regarding RUNTIME ERRORS.

+## Using Grove Safely
+You can, however, benefit from all of the advanced Grove features AND all the runtime safety of the Official Elm Packages by configuring Grove to operate in safe mode ([see Configure Grove for Safety](#configure-grove-for-safety)).

 ### Major features:
 - Written in Elm
 - Supports Official, Native and Effects Manager packages